mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 #### General Guides:
 - Main deck contain 20 cards
-- Not a Xyz focused archetype
+- No any Xyz-summon monsters
 - No any Egyptian-God monsters
 - No any non-support Trap cards
-- No any Pendulum-related cards
+- No any Pendulum monster cards
 - Can search or summon from deck
 - Preferably has backrow removal
 - Preferably has draw power support